matskse/platformer-course/README.md

 ## Task 9:
 **Making a level**

 Make a level with the Player and some enemies.
 You can drag and drop Enemy prefabs into the scene, and set the values of the EnemyAttack and EnemyMovement scripts.

+## Extra tasks
+Ideas for extra things to add to the game:
+- A background Tilemap for visual background tiles.
+- A Ruletile for background bricks.
+- Shooting bullets towards mouse cursor.
+- Blood splat particle effects.
+- A Main Menu
+- Scene transitions.
+For example loading the next level after all enemies are killed.